mattst/sublime-single-trailing-new-line/README.md

 - Download the package's [zip file](https://github.com/mattst/sublime-single-trailing-new-line/archive/master.zip) and extract it, or use `git clone` to get the package from its [GitHub page](https://github.com/mattst/sublime-single-trailing-new-line).
 - Move the package's folder to your Sublime Text *config* `Packages` folder. [*Where is that?*](http://docs.sublimetext.info/en/latest/basic_concepts.html#the-data-directory)
 - Rename it from `sublime-single-trailing-new-line-master` to `SingleTrailingNewLine`.
+- You should end up with this folder: `Packages/SingleTrailingNewLine/`

 ### Setup and Usage